aragon/osx/packages/contracts/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 ### Upgradeability & Deployment

-Upgradebility and the deployment method of a plugin contract go hand in hand.
+Upgradeability and the deployment method of a plugin contract go hand in hand.

 The motivation behind upgrading smart contracts is nicely summarized by OpenZepplin: